-If you intend to keep driving or riding after you've turned 70 years of age, use this guide to find out about licensing requirements and options, as well as the various benefits available to older drivers.
+If you plan to get a licence, drive or ride after you've turned 70 years of age, use this guide to find out about requirements and options.
+You can also find various benefits available to older drivers.

 When you reach 75 years of age, you'll need a medical assessment each year to keep your unrestricted driver (class C) or rider (class R) licence.